You are using an ad blocker...

 Our core business model is advertisement which helps us to create this free platform for you!

 Please help us by disabling your ad blocker and add our website to your whitelist.

-This article explains team action management by Albert Humphrey in a practical way.
-After reading you will understand the basics of this powerful management tool.
+This article explains Team Action Management (TAM) by Albert Humphrey in a practical way.
+After reading you will understand the basics of this powerful team development and performance management tool.

 Performance improvement can only be successful when organizations know exactly what needs to be changed.
 An organization depends on employees who work in teams.

 To demonstrate the importance of this dependency, the American business consultant Albert S. Humphrey developed the management concept of Team Action Management (TAM®) at Stanford Research Institute in the 1960s.

 Albert Humphrey was a leading expert in the field of corporate strategic planning and strategy realization.